 You can specify advanced Micro Focus Fortify Static Code Analyzer scan and translation options.
-For information on the available options and syntax, see the Micro Focus Fortify Static Code Analyzer User Guide.
+For information about the available options and the proper syntax, see the Micro Focus Fortify Static Code Analyzer User Guide.

 To change the advanced scan options: